nodejs/node/doc/api/cluster.md

 Causes `.exitedAfterDisconnect` to be set.

-This method is aliased as `worker.destroy()` for backwards compatibility.
+This method is aliased as `worker.destroy()` for backward compatibility.

 In a worker, `process.kill()` exists, but it is not this function;
 it is [`kill()`][].